Victoria L. Templer, Ph.D.

 Carina Alessandro ’21

-I am a junior currently pursuing a B.A. in Biology and in Psychology with a certificate in Neuroscience and a minor in Theology.
+I am a senior currently pursuing a B.A. in biology and a B.A. in psychology with a certificate in neuroscience and a theology minor.
 I have always been fascinated with the idea of using animal models to better understand brain processing and I look forward to learning more about it by working in the NAC lab.
 Currently, my role in the NAC lab is investigating the role of the PPC in spatial recognition memory.
 On the graduate level, I hope to continue with research in order to study fear and stress in a rodent model.

 Colin Call ’22